louis-tru/quark/docs/CURRENT_WORK.md

   shader uses `capa_left_dy(..., tileLeft/tileRight)` and stores
   `rightDy - leftDy` as the tile-local prefix delta.
 - 2026-06-28 CAPA coverage-prefix fix: `capa_coverage.glsl` starts each row
-  from the tile-left prefix written by pass5.
-When an edge segment already has some vertical measure left of the tile's left boundary, pass6 must not add that same measure again through `crossingDelta[localEndX]`.
+  from the tile-left prefix written by `capa_prefix.glsl`.
+When an edge segment already has some vertical measure left of the tile's left boundary, coverage must not add that same measure again through `crossingDelta[localEndX]`.
 The current shader clips each edge segment to the right side of the tile-left boundary before computing local pixel area and in-tile crossing deltas.